STAFF

 Program Manager

-Jasmine was born in Douglas, AZ and grew up in Bisbee.
-Two years ago she decided to move to Sierra Vista tobe closer to family.
-She graduated from Bisbee High School in 2010 and soon started work supporting individuals with developmental disabilities.
+Jasmine was born in Douglas, AZ, and grew up in Bisbee.
+Bisbee is her home, but she moved to Sierra Vista a few years ago to be closer to her family.
+Jasmine is a 2010 graduate of Bisbee High School and soon after began her work supporting individuals with developmental disabilities.
 Little did she know that this would be where her heart was.
-Jasmine has been with EHR since 2018 as on call/relief staff for all departments.
-She became staff for IDLA setting in 2019 and then became a DTA lead.
+Jasmine started her career with EHR in 2018 as an on-call/relief staff for all departments.
+Shortly after, she was promoted to the team for the IDLA program in 2019 and became a DTA lead.
 In 2020 she became a lead for habilitation and respite.
-Jasmine became EHR’s Program Assistant in 2021 and Program Manager in June, 2022.
-Jasmine have grown with EHR’s participants and would never choose to have done anything differently.
-Jasmine has four children and is thankful to be part of EHR, guding individuals along a successful path.
+Jasmine became EHR’s Program Assistant in 2021 and Program Manager in June 2022.
+Jasmine has grown with EHR’s participants and would never choose to have done anything differently.
+Jasmine has four children and is thankful to be part of EHR, guiding individuals along a successful path.